Cryptolens/docs/legal/DataPolicy.md

 Please do not use Web API 2.
 It can be blocked on the [security settings](https://serialkeymanager.com/User/Security) page.

 ## History
+* 2020.04.05 Update the list of third party services.
+Update the name of the service from SKM to Cryptolens.
 * 2018.05.24 Update the consent requirement (i.e. you no longer need a consent from your customers to be compliant).
 * 2018.03.16 First version.